 - 5.1.
-The aims of Saracens Rugby Club's Safeguarding Children Policy are: - To safeguard all children who interact with us. - To demonstrate best practice in the area of safeguarding children. - To positively reflect and promote the Club Values (Work-rate, discipline, Honesty and Humility) regarding safeguarding children. - To ensure children feel safe in our activities. - To commit to working in partnership across the organisation and with external organisations including statutory bodies to safeguard and protect children and young people. - To develop a positive and pro-active welfare programme to enable all children to participate in an enjoyable and safe environment. - To encourage parents and other members of a child's family to be involved in a relationship with Saracens Rugby Club and Foundation. - To ensure that coaches, parents and other adults who come in contact with children are good role models of behaviour. - To promote high ethical standards throughout Saracens Rugby Club.
+The aims of Saracens Rugby Club's Safeguarding Children Policy are: - To safeguard all children who interact with us. - To demonstrate best practice in the area of safeguarding children. - To positively reflect and promote the Club Values (Work-rate, Discipline, Honesty and Humility) regarding safeguarding children. - To ensure children feel safe in our activities. - To commit to working in partnership across the organisation and with external organisations including statutory bodies to safeguard and protect children and young - To develop a positive and pro-active welfare programme to enable all children to participate in an enjoyable and safe environment.